top of page

 Access 4

-Stonehill College is located in suburban North Easton, MA, directly to the west of the city of Brockton and 25 miles south of Boston.
+Stonehill College is located in suburban Easton, MA, directly to the west of the city of Brockton and 25 miles south of Boston.
 The campus is easily accessible, as both Interstates 495 and 93 lead to Route 24, which runs north-south just a mile from W.B.
 Mason Stadium.
-The stadium is located on the western edge of campus, adjacent to some of Stonehill’s other athletic facilities, including Lou Gorman Field, Merkert Gymnasium and the Sally Blair Ames Athletic Complex.
+The stadium is located on the western edge of campus, adjacent to some of Stonehill’s other athletic facilities, including Lou Gorman Field, Merkert Gymnasium and Skyhawk Field.

-Fans will find ample parking in the lot in front of the McPhaidin Library located a short walk from the stadium.
-The entrance to W.P.
+Fans will find ample parking in the lot in front of the McPhaidin Library located a short walk from the stadium, as well as several other parking lots scattered around campus.
+All of the lots are just a short walk to the stadium.
+The entrance to W.B.
 Mason Stadium is located on the southeast corner of the facility, with the grandstand on the opposite west side of the stadium.

 Seating consists of a single grandstand that runs the length of the field.
 The center sections contain individual molded plastic seats, with the rest of the seating consisting of metal bleachers without backs.
 This new grandstand is fully ADA compliant and easily accessible for all fans.
-With the smaller crowds present at Skyhawks lacrosse games, there is plenty of room to spread out.
+Fans looking for an alternate viewpoint can take advantage of the standing room along the southern edge of the field.

 Unfortunately, the presence of a track surrounding the field pushes the seats a bit further from the action.
 This is a common feature of the multi-purpose fields that are found at smaller schools.
 Rest rooms are located in the Sally Blair Ames Athletic Complex, with additional port-a-johns are available behind the grandstand.